dominikschlosser/super-csv-declarative/README.md

 ## Implementing new Processors

-If you want to add a new processor and use it in a declarative way, you need to implement the corresponding *annotation*, a *DeclarativeCellProcessorProvider*-implementation which gets the annotation-instance and creates a *CellProcessorFactory*.
+If you want to add a new processor and use it in a declarative way, you need to implement the corresponding *annotation* and a *DeclarativeCellProcessorProvider*-implementation which gets the annotation-instance and creates a *CellProcessorFactory*.
 The provider/factory-part should be done as shown above, the corresponding Optional-annotation looks like this:

 ```Java